doristori123/blog-theme/_posts/2021-03-05-how-banks-create-money.md

 It follows from this little toy example that credit is inherently built on **trust**.
 The clerk would never have issued the paper slip if he didn't trust that at some point you would pay for your groceries.
 For the credit to be functionally equivalent to money it needs other people to trust it as well.

 Banks function in a very similar way as the clerk did in our example except they do it on a much larger scale and there's a widespread trust in the digital money they issue.
 The dollar amount in your chequing account stored on the bank's servers and ultimately displayed on your computer screen is in fact analogous (with a few caveats) to the paper slip in our grocery store example.

-In fact the vast portion of the money supply is actually credit and not actual physical currency.
+This clears up another common misconception that *a bank deposit is equal to physical currency*.^[FDIC] In fact the vast portion of the money supply is actually credit and not actual physical currency.